 small spaceof offering the variety of items their customers want.

-In addition to variations in the range of products on hand, hardware stores also
+In addition to variations in the range of products, hardware stores also

-vary in the special services they offer.
-Services range from tool sharpening, key
+vary in special services offered.
+Services such as tool sharpening, key

-making, and glass cutting offered by many stores, to bicycle and
+making, and glass cutting are offered by many stores, while bicycle and

-lawn mower repair, which very few offer.
-Some stores also offer free classes
+lawn mower repair are offered by very few.
+Some stores offer free classes

-on such topics as landscaping, floor installation, and cabinet
+on such topics as landscaping, floor installation, and cabinet installation.

-Before buying items at a hardware store, find out about its refund policy.
+Before buying items at a hardware store, find out about its return policy.

 A liberal return policy is important in the hardware business because it

-is fairly easy to miscalculate the volume of paint, weight of nails, or
+is fairly easy to miscalculate the volume of paint, number of nails, or

-size of a hinge needed for a job.
+size of a hinge a job needs.
 If you buy materials for a project ahead of

 time, it may be months before you realize that you have too much, the wrong

 thing, or a defective product.
-It helps to deal with a hardware store
+It helps to buy from a hardware store that

-From the stores standpoint, there are real disadvantages to a
+From the stores standpoint, however, there are real disadvantages to a

 liberal return policy.
-First, long delays may mean a store no longer merchandises
+First, long delays may mean a store no longer carries

 the product customers want to return.
 Second, customers probably will have